Find a Guide

 We have guide runners of all abilities, so whether you're just getting started or a seasoned runner, the database allows you to find the right guide for you in your area.

-All our guide runners are licenced by England Athletics, after:
+All our guide runners are licensed by England Athletics, after:

 - Attending a Sight Loss Awareness and Guide Running Workshop